FancyBaguette/Block-Bookmarks/README.md

 ### - Use the "Manage bookmarks" menu to edit and remove bookmarks
 In the *Manage bookmarks* menu you can edit the URL and the title of a specific bookmark or remove it

-## 🐞 Bugs
+## 🐞 Troubleshooting

-The app is still in development, so if you encounter any bugs...
+- If the icons don't load it's probably something to do with your browser's privacy settings and/or extensions.
+Make sure to check the console.
-- Try to clear the local storage first (type `localStorage.clear()` in the console)
+- If your bookmarks don't load there may have been a change in how they're saved.
+In that case, clear your local storage in the console with `localStorage.clear()`.
+This will clear all of your saved bookmarks.